Anaplastic thyroid carcinoma is a rare and aggressive form of cancer of the thyroid gland.

 Anaplastic cancer accounts for only about 1% of all thyroid cancers.

-A physical examination almost always show a neck growth.
+A physical examination almost always show a growth in the neck region.

 Thyroid function blood tests are usually normal.

 This type of cancer cannot be cured by surgery.
-Complete removal of the thyroid gland does not prolong most patients' life.
+Complete removal of the thyroid gland does not prolong most patients' lives.